oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 ./mvnw spring-boot:run
 ```

-When requesting `http://localhost:8080` it should again redirect to the Okta login.
+When requesting `http://localhost:8080`, it should again redirect to the Okta login.

 In a real environment, the config server should be secured.
-Spring Cloud Config Server supports asymmetric key encryption as well, with the server encrypting with the public key, and the clients decrypting with the private key.
+Spring Cloud Config Server also supports asymmetric key encryption, with the server encrypting with the public key and the clients decrypting with the private key.
 However, the documentation warns about spreading the key management process around clients.

 ## Vault as a Configuration Backend with Spring Cloud Vault